NixOS/rfcs/rfcs/0049-flakes.md

-* Access to files outside of the top-level flake or its inputs, as well as paths fetched using `fetchTarball`, `fetchGit` and so on with a commit hash or content hash.
+* Access to files outside of the top-level flake or its inputs, as well as paths fetched using `fetchTarball`, `fetchGit` and so on without a commit hash or content hash.
 In particular this means that Nixpkgs will not be able to use `~/.config/nixpkgs` anymore.

 * Access to the environment.
 This means that `builtins.getEnv "<var>"`